rtoal/ple/docs/reinforcement/swift.md

 1. What is the method for getting the number of array elements, the number of set elements, and the number of dictionary entries?

-1. How do you determine if a value is in an array?
+1. How do you determine if a value is contained in a given array?

 1. How does the read-onliness of an array, set, or dictionary in Swift differ from the const-ness of an object in JavaScript?

 1. How do you arrange for a function call to _not_ require the external name of a parameter?

 1. For a function definition using `func`, are you allowed to omit the types of the parameters?
 Are you allowed to omit the return type?

+1. What is a **closure** in Swift?

+1. Write a closure that squares its argument with both the in-notation and the form with the shorthand argument names.

+1.

 MANY MANY MORE TO FOLLOW